 Disclosure: We may receive commissions when you click our links and make purchases.
 However, this does not influence our reviews or ratings.
 We endeavor to keep our opinions fair and balanced to help you make informed buying choices.

-- Looking for the best drum replacement/drum trigger software?
+Looking for the best drum replacement/drum trigger plug ins?

-- We run you through our top 5 sample replacement plugins in 2020.
+We run you through our top 6 drum replacement plugins in 2020.

 What is Drum Replacement?

-Drum replacement refers to a plugin or software which analyses the sounds of a drum hit (a snare, tom or kick) and uses high-quality samples to replicate that sound with a professionally recorded drum.
+Drum replacement refers to plug ins or software which analyses the sounds of a drum hit (a snare, tom or kick drum) and uses high-quality samples (within a DAW such as Pro Tools) to replicate that sound with a professionally recorded drum sample in real time.

-The idea of using this technique followed on from the rise of drum machines which enabled producers to find the ‘perfect’ drum.
-In fact, one of the very first incarnations of drum replacement was pioneered by Roger Nichols (arguably most famous for his work with Steely Dan) who created The Wendel which was used on Steely Dan’s ‘Gaucho’ album.
+The idea of using this technique followed on from the rise of drum machines which enabled producers to find the ‘perfect’ sound for their drum tracks.

 Depending on which software you use, you’ll usually have tweakable parameters to create a custom sound such as a ‘wet/dry’ option which lets you blend your sampled snare with the original.
 You’ll also have a range of samples available from classic acoustic kits through to electronic 808 style drums.